01. Target Launch

 03. Future Milestones

-Solar-C_EUVST challenges are the mission final selection review (Pre-Phase A2 closing review), the mission definition review (MDR), and the JAXA management review (2019-end) and aims at becoming a pre-project (Phase A) from FY2020 and a full project (Phase B/C/D/E) from FY2021.
+Solar-C_EUVST challenges arethe mission definition review (MDR), project preparation review, system definition review (SDR), and project transition review, and aims at becoming a pre-project (Phase A) and later a full project (Phase B/C/D/E).